neroden/timetable_kit/README.rst

 It's packaged as a package with Poetry, so presumably requires Poetry to install.

+It uses xdg-base-dirs to find out where to store its data.

 One of the tools uses the LXML module to parse Amtrak's station web pages.

 It uses VIPS (libvips) (command-line tool must be installed and in path) so convert single-page PDF timetables to JPG.